phil294/coffeesense/docs/guide/FAQ.md

 - [Read more project setup](/guide/setup.md#project-setup)
 - [Read more `coffeesense.config.js`](/guide/setup.md#advanced)

-If you want debug info, you can use `CoffeeSense: show doctor info` command.
+If you want debug info, you can use `CoffeeSense: show generated JavaScript for current file` command.
 You can use `coffeesense.ignoreProjectWarning: true` in vscode setting to close this warning.

 ⚠️ Notice ⚠️ : If you don't need (path alias/decorator/import json) feature, you can just close it.